RICS Home Survey Level 3

 Why Choose Portland Surveys?

-As independent RICS accredited surveyors we are committed to giving you clear, unbiased, expert advice.
-We aim to give you all of the information you need to make a fully informed decision about purchasing a property.
-We want to make this part of the buying process as straightforward and stress-free as possible.
+As independent RICS qualified and accredited surveyors we are committed to providing you with clear, unbiased and expert advice.
+We aim to give you all of the information that you will need to make a fully informed property purchase.
+Our aim is to make this part of the buying process as straightforward and stress-free as possible.

-You will have the opportunity to speak to your surveyor before they visit the property to discuss any particular concerns you might have.
-The surveyor can also call you after the inspection to provide their initial feedback before the written report is completed.
+You will have the opportunity to speak to your surveyor before they visit the property and we can also arrange for them to call you after the inspection with some initial feedback, ahead of the final report.